Marari Beach Resort

 Ultimate coastal hideaway

-Call us on 858 523 9000 to start planning your vacation to Marari Beach Resort
+Call us on to start planning your holiday to Marari Beach Resort or take a look at our itineraries to Kerala and Karnataka

-Located only 60kms from Cochin, the Marari Beach Resort offers an ideal alternative to Kovalam if you are visiting the backwaters around Alleppey.
+Marari Beach Resort is located only 60km from Cochin, offering an ideal alternative to Kovalam if you are visiting the backwaters around Alleppey.
 Its eco-friendly outlook and beautiful thatched cottage villas blend subtly into the natural palm-lined surroundings.

 Marari Beach Resort offers guests 62 villas set in lush gardens some with private pools which offer a suitable deluxe stay.
 In-room amenities include air conditioning, minibar, tea/coffee facilities and a wide range of natural bath products.